by Marde Ross | Jan 18, 2012 | Gardening Tips for Daffodils, Tulips, Peonies & Naturalizing Bulbs

 by Marde Ross | Nov 3, 2011 | Peonies

-Once the peonies have been divided, they can be replanted.
-I usually plant them about one foot apart but you might like to have them farther apart or scattered among roses or in perennial beds.
-We dig down about one foot and mix in a little peat moss to the dirt.
-In...
+Here is a technique in replanting peonies.
+Once the peony have been divided, they can be replanted.
+I usually plant them about one foot apart.
+You might like to have them farther apart, scattered among roses or in perennial beds.
+We dig down about one foot and mix in...

 by Marde Ross | Nov 3, 2011 | Peonies

 In California, the tools for dividing peonies are not as heavy duty as those for hacking apart small tree trunk sized peony roots!
-Earlier in my blog is a picture of tools used in colder climates where the clumps grow to be the size of coffee tables and those tools...
+Earlier in my blog is a picture of tools used in colder climates.
+Here some of the clumps grow to be the size of coffee tables.
+Those...

 by Marde Ross | Jun 17, 2011 | Peonies

-There are four types of peonies and they vary by shape.
+There are four types of Herbaceous Peonies and they vary by shape.
 The progression towards fullness involves the stamens, anthers, carpels increasing in size from a single row of petals to complete fullness.
-The single peony has a row of petals surrounding a center with two...
+The single peony has a row of petals surrounding a center...

 Recent Comments